SofiaKung/sofikung.github.io/src/content/posts/vibe-coding.md

 I learned that the type of website you are building directly influences your technical stack.
 This should be among the first questions to ask at the beginning.

-This led me to discover Astro framework, which excels at markdown-based sites with native support, file-based routing, and optimized static generation.
-The framework choice should align with your content strategy, not the other way around.
+This led me to discover the Astro framework, which excels at markdown-based sites with native support, file-based routing, and optimized static generation.
+The framework choice should align with your content strategy.

 ## Additional Learnings

-Building this project taught me topics beyond my existing web development knowledge:

 - **Version control fluency**: Writing meaningful commit messages and revisiting Git workflows
-- **Deployment processes**: Learning Astro-specific deployment patterns and hosting considerations
+- **Deployment processes**: Learning Astro deployment and hosting options
-- **CMS ecosystem knowledge**: Understanding the spectrum from file-based to headless CMS solutions
+- **CMS ecosystem knowledge**: Understanding different types of CMS systems from file-based to headless CMS solutions

 ## The Questions I Wish I'd Asked First

-Based on this experience, here are the essential questions to ask beforehand:
+Ask these questions before building anything:

 ### Design & Vision

-- What 3 websites do I want mine to look and feel like?
+- What websites do I want mine to look and feel like?
+Pick 1 or 2 websites
-- What specific features do I love?
-(Navigation, color schemes, layout, animations)
+- What specific elements do I want to steal?
+(Screenshot specific elements: nav style, button design, color palette, typography)
-- What's the main thing I want visitors to do?
+- What’s the main thing I want visitors to do?
 (Contact me, view my work, read my writing)
+- What's my content hierarchy?
+(What should visitors see first, second, third?)

+### Tech Stack & Tools

+- Do I want a simple blog, a portfolio showcase, or something more complex?
+- Where will I host this?
+(GitHub, Vercel, etc.)
+- How will I handle version control?
+(GitHub Desktop, Git basics)

 ### Content Strategy

-- **Update frequency affects framework choice**:
+- How often you update affects framework choice:
   - Daily/weekly → fast and simple (Astro with markdown)
   - Monthly → static generation is fine
-- **Update method determines tech stack**:
+- How you update determines tech stack:
   - Markdown → Astro, Next.js
   - JSON → Static generators
   - CMS → Headless CMS + framework
-- **Visitor interaction needs shape hosting**:
+- Visitor interaction needs affect hosting decisions:
   - None → Static hosting (GitHub Pages, Netlify)
   - Comments/forms → Backend services or integrations
   - Accounts → Database + auth system

-### Technical Foundation

-- Do I want a simple blog, a portfolio showcase, or something more complex?
-- Where will I host this?
-(GitHub, Vercel, etc.)
-- How will I handle version control?
-(GitHub Desktop, Git basics)

-### Quality Standards
+### Quality Code

-- What are the key steps to ensure good code?
+- What are the key steps to ensure my code is good?
 (Fast loading, responsive, clean code)

 ## Reflection